Skip to main content

 Inline (near first use):

-text: The document enters the sealed state after freeze.
+The document enters the sealed state after freeze.

-def: Sealed | meaning: A document whose content hash has been cryptographically locked.
-Any modification breaks the seal.
+def: Sealed | meaning: A document whose content hash has been locked with a SHA-256 seal.
+Any content modification breaks the seal; restyling and comments do not.

 Grouped (formal glossary):